cptgrey/KK_UniformUniforms/README.md

 ## Planned additions:
 - Changing uniforms of background characters
-- Customizing which parts are considered a uniform.
+- Player customization of which parts are considered a uniform.

 ## Thanks to:
 - ManlyMarco